MagnusFrater/Pong-Java/README.md

 # Pong-Java

-Experimenting with game development using Java.
+Experiment with game development using Java.